0xPolygon/polygon-docs/docs/cdk/overview.md

 These two Polygon CDK modes are released in the chronological order given above, with the Polygon-centric CDK mode coming first and then followed by the sovereign chain CDK mode.

-There are two types of ZK-proofs that are crucial to the Polygon ecosystem: Full execution proofs and Pessimistic proofs.

 ### Full execution proofs

 CDK rollups and validiums utilize *full execution proofs* as part of their finality mechanisms.